datapro4hire/myAIidea/README.md

 ## Overview for the quiz generation

-This project is a simple implementation of a quiz generation system using a language model.
-The system takes an input text and generates a quiz based on the text.
-The quiz is then compared to an expected output to evaluate the performance of the system.
+This project is an AI process mining and systems integration platform.
+It will use Machine Learning to identify pain points and bottlenecks.
+It will also leverage Large Language Models to optimize current systems integrations.

 ## 1. Input Data Used

-The input data is a text file containing the text to be used for the quiz generation.
-The text is a Wikipedia article about Santa Claus.
+The input data is a text file containing tbd.

 ## 2. Output Data

-The output data is a JSON file containing the generated quiz, the expected output, and the ROUGE-1 F1 score.
+The output data is a JSON file containing tbd

 ## 3. Models Used

-- OpenAI GPT-4o
-- OpenAI GPT-4o-mini
+- Llama 3.x

 ## 4. Evaluation Method

-The ROUGE-1 F1 score is used to evaluate the performance of the system.
-The score is calculated by comparing the generated quiz to the expected output.
+tbd